Bluetti solar generators expert review: choose the right one for you

 The smaller, more portable power stations (basically anything that will fit in Bluetti's carrying case) are fairly simple; just boxes with batteries, inputs, and output ports, while the larger offerings like the Bluetti AC200MAX and AC300 come with Bluetooth and can be controlled via the Bluetti smartphone app (the newer, small EB3A is also app-enabled).
 For very large battery backup needs, two AC300 inverter modules can be paired with Bluetti's AC300 Fusion Box for a 240V system with up to 24.5 kWh of storage.

-Here’s a rundown of Bluetti’s portable models and their key specs:
+Here’s a rundown of a selection of Bluetti’s portable models and their key specs:

 Like a lot of technology products you can find on Amazon, Bluetti products often go on sale, and people looking for the company’s products can often find coupons and discount codes online.
 For reference, here are the MSRPs of the most popular Bluetti products: